Prerequisites

 Isync Configuration

-Download mails from remote Maildir folder using .mbsyncrc
+Download mails from remote Maildir folder using .mbsyncrc configuration file with following settings.

 Remote Maildir